 A total of 1300 documented hours of hospitality/tourism related practical training work experience is required.
 This includes 300 hours in HFT 4945 Advanced Internship.
 A minimum of 800 hours must be completed while enrolled in the degree program at FIU.
-The Advanced Internship must be track-related and approved by an advisor.
+The Advanced Internship must be major-related and approved by an advisor.
 Work experience documentation is required.
 Students with extensive industry management experience and Advanced Internship.

-Combined Bachelor of Science/Master of Science in Hospitality Management
+Combined BS/MS in Hospitality Management

 To be considered for admission to the combined bachelor's/master's degree program, students must have completed at least 75-90 credits in the bachelor's degree program at FIU and meet the admissions criteria for the graduate degree program to which they are applying.
 Students need only apply once to the combined degree program, but the application must be submitted to Graduate Admissions before the student starts the last 30 credits of the bachelor's degree program.
 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor's degree program.
 Upon conferral of the bachelor's degree, the student will be granted graduate status and be eligible for graduate assistantships.
-Only 5000-level or higher courses, and no more than the number of credits specified by the program catalog, may be applied toward both degrees.
+Only 5000-level or higher courses, and no more than 12 graduate credits may be applied toward both degrees.
+Students must earn a "B" or higher grade in these 4 courses in order to apply towards the Master's degree.